I. Introduction

 Flex dollars remaining at the end of your contract period will expire.
 There are no refunds for unused flex dollars.

-VII.
+VIII.
 Carryout Option

 While carryout is available, disposable containers do not support campus sustainability efforts.
 Meal plan participants are highly encouraged to dine in rather than carryout whenever possible.